ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 - HTTP clients and servers (SCT feedback)
 - HTTP servers and CT auditors (SCT feedback)
-- CT auditors and monitors among themselves (STH gossip)
+- CT auditors and monitors (STH gossip)

 # What kind of data to gossip about {#what}

-There are two separate gossip streams
+There are two separate gossip streams:

 - SCT feedback, transporting SCT's from clients to auditors
 - STH gossip, sharing STH's between auditors/monitors